SuB1X-Coin/documentation/guides/wallet_upgrade.md

 You should see `"message" : "Masternode successfully started"`

 If you get `"message" : "Not capable masternode: Hot node, waiting for remote activation."`, go the the upgraded Cold wallet and START the masternode again.

+Wait a minute and then go to the MasterNode server, stop the wallet and start it again.
+Check the masternode status now.

 You might need to wait around 20 minutes before the masternode reports `Masternode successfully started`.
 After this, check the masternode on `http://mn.rupx.io`.
 If the node is listed with `a few sec` in the `Active Time` column, check the status of the masternode again and ensure you get `"message" : "Masternode successfully started"`.
 You might also need to stop and start the masternode wallet again to activate it.